theElandor/Nodes/README.md

 # DistributedAlgorithms
 Framework to develop distributed algorithms on fixed graph structures.
-## Todos
+## Open Issues
-+ Handle different IP addresses
++ Right now we only support "localhost";
-+ Debug "All the way" leader election algorithm
++ Only the test topology is being tested;
-+ Make tests with different topologies
++ Missing "turn off nodes" logic after leader election;